 The site's usage has grown dramatically since 2003 and has become the leading global web site for cycling events for amateurs.
-Cyclosport.org is managed by HotChillee, the global marketing and events company.
+Cyclosport.org is managed by Ascent Media Publishing Ltd.

 About the Editor:

-(@adamtranter) After a relatively mediocre and short-lived attempt at cycling racing, Cyclosport's Adam Tranter rapidly discovered a passion for journalism and the media.
-He found focus in maintaining his passion for his sport and sharing it with others, as well as building on cycling's increased mainstream interest into viable businesses.
+(@adamtranter) After a relatively mediocre and short-lived attempt at cycling racing, Cyclosport's Adam Tranter rapidly discovered an interest in the media.

-He is Director of cycling media services company Fusion Media, as well as working as a freelance journalist for magazines such as Cycling Weekly and T3 magazine.
+He is Director of cycling media services company Fusion Media.
 He also contributes on cycling to BBC Radio 5 Live and BBC News.

-Sportives provide a new and exciting target for him, and there's no better way to spread the word about the attraction of sportives than to run the world's leading cyclosportive-specific website.
+Sportives provide an exciting target for him, and there's no better way to spread the word about the attraction of sportives than to run the world's leading cyclosportive-specific website.

-In his spare time, Adam likes to visit new places on his bike.
-He's also developed a rather worrying interest in trains.
+In his spare time, Adam mainly looks after his twin boys, but also likes to visit new places on his bike.
+He's also developed a rather worrying interest in model trains.
 His favourite colour is orange.

 About the writers: